NgSekLong/cas/docs/cas-server-documentation/installation/Installing-ServicesMgmt-Webapp.md

 - [Maven Overlay](https://github.com/apereo/cas-management-overlay)
 - [Gradle Overlay](https://github.com/apereo/cas-management-gradle-overlay)

-## User Attributes

-The set of user attributes defined in the CAS Server's [authentication attributes](Configuration-Properties.html#authentication-attributes) or [attribute resolution](Attribute-Resolution.html) configurations should be mapped in the Service Management webapp's configuration using the [stub-based attribute repository](Configuration-Properties.html#attributes).
-This will make the attributes available for selection in the management webapp's various user attributes-related dropdowns.

 The services management webapp is not part of the CAS server and is a standalone web application [located here](https://github.com/apereo/cas-management).